 During the last two decades of the nineteenth century Wiarton was probably second only to Owen Sound as a transshipment port servicing the Bruce Peninsula.

-This subordinate position did not rest well with editors of the Wiarton Echo.
+This subordinate position did not rest well with the Wiarton Echo and its readers.

-As a result, the Echo to every opportunity to extol the virtues of their town and to point out the shortcomings of Owen Sound.
+As a result, the Echo took every opportunity to extol the virtues of their town and to point out the shortcomings of Owen Sound.

-One example occurred in the October 31, 1879 edition of the Wiarton Echo:
+One example occurred in the Wiarton Echo's October 31, 1879 edition:

-The Echo was one of the newspapers that seemed to more often than the Owen Sound newspapers constantly criticize the condition of Owen Sound's harbour and promoted the idea that the Wiarton harbour was better.
+The Echo seemed to constantly criticize the condition of Owen Sound's harbour and promoted the idea that the Wiarton harbour was better.